 If for example, the total combined amount of your SSDI and workers’ comp benefits is $1,700, your benefits will need to be offset if your pre-injury earnings averaged $2,125 a month.
 This is because $1,700 is 80 percent of $2,125.
 To bring you under the 80 percent threshold, your SSDI benefits might be reduced by $125, which would be considered taxable income.

 Some states offset workers’ comp benefits instead of SSDI benefits.
 If you live in one of these states, then none of your workers’ comp benefits will be subject to taxation.
-Since workers’ comp rules can vary from state to state, it’s a good idea to consult with a workers’ comp attorney about whether your benefits will be taxed.
+Since workers’ comp rules can vary from state to state, it’s a good idea to consult with a workers’ compensation attorney about whether your benefits will be taxed.
 Your attorney can help you go through your benefits and let you know if there are any taxes that need to be paid.

 Talk with a Workers’ Comp Attorney

 Receiving your workers’ comp benefits is crucial if you can no longer work due to an injury.
-Unfortunately, being approved for workers’ comp is much more difficult than you might believe, especially if you’re not familiar with the requirements of the program.
+Unfortunately, being approved for workers’ compensation is much more difficult than you might believe, especially if you’re not familiar with the requirements of the program.
 Get help applying for your needed benefits by hiring a workers’ comp attorney from Heuser & Heuser, LLP.

 The Heuser & Heuser legal team understands the complexities of the workers’ comp system, as well as the obstacles that may prevent you from receiving your benefits.
 Request a consultation with one of our attorneys today so that we can guide you through the workers’ comp system and help you decide if you’ll need to pay any taxes.